tianguanzhong/tianguanzhong.github.io/index.md

 </table>

 ## Short Biography
-I am currently an Associate Professor at Ningbo University, Ningbo, China.
+<small>I am currently an Associate Professor at Ningbo University, Ningbo, China.
 I obtained my Ph.D. degree from School of Information Science and Engineering, Ningbo University in 2018.
 From Jan.
-2017 to May 2018, I worked with [Prof. Lin Weisi](https://www.ntu.edu.sg/home/wslin/Index.htm) as a joint Ph.D. student at Multimedia Lab in Nanyang Technological University, Singapore.
+2017 to May 2018, I worked with [Prof. Lin Weisi](https://www.ntu.edu.sg/home/wslin/Index.htm) as a joint Ph.D. student at Multimedia Lab in Nanyang Technological University, Singapore.</small>

 ## Student Recruitment
 I am currently recruiting both Ph.D. and Master students.
 Requirements: 1) B.Sc. degree in Computer Science or Electronic Engineering, in particular those with good mathematics, algorithm or programming background.
 2) Must be self-motivated.
 3) Work or study in the area of visual perception, image/video signal processing, or multimedia system.
 If you are interested, please contact via email.